-As you all have seen on TV – or might have been effected by it yourself – Hurricane Harvey was one of the costliest Hurricanes to ever hit the United States.
+As you all have seen on TV - or might have been affected by yourself – Hurricane Harvey was one of the costliest hurricanes to ever hit the United States.
 Last year it made landfall in late August and with it came catastrophic rainfall-triggered flooding in the Houston metropolitan area and other regions in its path.
 Since the storm was so huge, it was soaked up and pushed water from the Gulf of Mexico into the Bay of both Galveston and Port Arthur.
 Not only caused the hurricane 106 deaths, but also created huge damages of an estimated $ 125 billion in total.

-But those figures never really show the real horror of those effected by this storm.
+But those figures never really show the real horror of those effected by Hurricane Harvey.
 Many Texans lost everything and people and companies from around the country, as well as the whole world, wanted to help, including Ontrack.
 We did not only sent employees to the region to help, but also offered data recovery services free of charge to people that lost their precious personal data in the flood.
 In total, Ontrack donated $500,000 in in recovery services.

 But this was not a simple marketing effort, but sincere help offered to those in need, since many people - not only in the US - have important data for example to prove their ownership of the house or household goods for the insurance agencies or in this case to the FEMA to get indemnifications solely on their computers.

 Such a case was a victim named Marlon from Lumberton, Texas just north of Beaumont and Port Arthur.
 After his house was flooded he called Ontrack for help, not knowing that the company had a special offer for victims of Hurricane Harvey.